-Section 70-We recommend that the churches take adequate measures to provide their proportionate amount annually for the support of our foreign missions, home missions and general budget, thus taking care of our general interests.
+Section 70-We recommend that the churches take adequate measures to provide their proportionate amount annually for the support of our foreign missions, church extension, Sunday school and youth work, and general administration, thus taking care of our general interests.
 The money shall be sent to the district treasurer and he in turn shall forward same to the General Treasurer.

-Section 71, 11-Each local church should carefully regard its relation and duty in connection with the district organization in which it is located and be subject to the co-operation and advice of its district superintendent.
+Section 71, ¶1-Each local church should carefully regard its relation and duty in connection with the district organization in which it is located and be subject to the co-operation and advice of its district superintendent.

-¶2-No Pilgrim Holiness Church, nor any minister or member of the church, shall buy property or erect a building for the purpose of establishing a place of worship without first having the approval of the district council for its location (Section 109, ¶7).
+¶2-No Pilgrim Holiness Church, nor any minister or member of the church, shall buy property or erect a building for the purpose of establishing a place of worship without first having the approval of the district council for its location (Section 108, ¶7).

-Section 72-All our people are expected to patronize the book and Bible department of our Publishing House.
+Section 72-All our people are expected to patronize the book and Bible department of our publishing house.